namin/llm-verified-with-monte-carlo-tree-search/README.md

 ## Credits

 - The [montecarlo](montecarlo) library is adapted from [ImparaAI/monte-carlo-tree-search](https://github.com/ImparaAI/monte-carlo-tree-search).
-- The inspirations comes from [_Planning with Large Language Models for Code Generation_ (ICLR 2023)](https://github.com/shunzh/mcts-for-llm).
+- The inspiration comes from [_Planning with Large Language Models for Code Generation_ (ICLR 2023)](https://github.com/shunzh/mcts-for-llm).